W427697/Discord-/docs/migration-guide.md

 ### Upgrade MDX1 to MDX2

 Storybook 7 uses MDX2 by default for rendering [docs](./writing-docs/index.md).
-The upgrade from MDX1 to MDX2 is not fully automated, due to the large number of changes between versions.
+The upgrade from MDX1 to MDX2 is not fully automated due to the large number of changes between versions.
 Fortunately, we have some tips to help make it a lot easier.

 #### Automatically detect MDX2 errors with a CLI tool